Ziauddin Ahmad: Resignation

 In February 1926, Dr. Sahib's term as PVC ended and with Sahibzada Sahib recommendation began another term.
 However, when Sahibzada's own term as VC ended in December 1926, the trustees appointed Nawab Sir Muzzamil Ullah Khan in his place.
 Before leaving Sahibzada wrote a pamphlet pointing out irregularities for which he held Dr. Sahib responsible.
 He sent a copy to the Viceroy, to Begum Bhopal (Chancellor) and to the trustees.
 Moin-ul-Haque, who was on the History Department faculty, claimed that Dr. Sahib was willing to break rules to aid students in graduating and finding work.

 The pamphlet resulted in the formation of an inquiry committee.
-The committee expressed appreciation of Dr. Sahib services, but recommended that he take a six-month paid leave and then retire.
-Before the University Court could meet to discuss the issue, Dr. Sahib submitted his resignation, to take effect from 27 April 1928, declining the offer of leave.
+The committee expressed appreciation of Dr. Sahib services, but recommended that he take a six-month paid leave with pay and then retire.
+Before the University Court could meet to discuss the issue, Dr. Sahib submitted his resignation, to take effect from 27 April 1928, declining the offer of leave with pay.
 Farewell parties produced poems in his honor.
 One staff member, Qazi Jalal Uddin, wrote a two-page poem.

 The vice-president of the Student Union, in his farewell address, stated: "If Khan was the founder of this institution, you are beyond a question its savior."
 After 33 years, Ahmad left Aligarh on 27 April 1928.
 According to Zia-i-Hayat, almost the entire student body came to bid him farewell at the railway station.